10 Business Internships for High School Students

 Program Length: 8 weeks

-The Port of Seattle offers internships to high-school students in two cohorts, during the summer and winter.
-This is an aspect of the internship that you may want to take into consideration while applying - you can choose to apply for any depending on your schedule during your school year (winter) and summer break.
-You will be expected to work across different career focuses – but there’s an emphasis on learning overall processes concerning DEI, project management, process improvement, networking, communication, and more relevant skills to gaining business and administrative experience.
+The Port of Seattle offers internships for high school students in a range of roles.
+You will be expected to work across different career focuses, but there’s an emphasis on learning overall processes concerning DEI, project management, process improvement, networking, communication, and more skills relevant to business and administration.

 Cost: No cost, annual scholarships to college offered ($10,000 per year)